zilexa/Homeserver/README.md

 _Note_
 * Requirement: select _BTRFS_ during setup with _no swap_, this allows you to later enable swapfile with hibernate support or zRAM.
 * Requirement: Do not select "automatically login..", if you do, you will be faced with key-ring issues when using docker.
 Solveable but not covered by this guide.
 * Consider using my [Manjaro Gnome Post-Install script](https://github.com/zilexa/manjaro-gnome-post-install).
-For example, it will automatically configure RDP, which is very handy for your server (you will be required to set credentials during script execution).
-I use this script for all my laptops/PCs also for family and friends, regardless if it is a media/NAS server or just home PC.
+It is meant for both clients of your servers (laptops, PCs for you or your family) but also gives you a little headstart in this guide.
+You can always easily remove applications you do not need later, as the "App Store" of Manjaro is one of the best and fastest available in Linux world.

 #### Step 1B.
 How to properly install Docker and essential tools?
 _Turn your system into a modern server with 1 click with [prep_server.sh](https://github.com/zilexa/Homeserver/blob/master/prep-server.sh) to automatically or manually install essential tools, apply basic configuration + required stuff for optional docker services._